-Districts with open seats were 1, 2, and 5.
+Mr. Oliver announced that Districts with open seats were 1, 2, and 5.
 He reported that the elected Director for District 2 was Matt Cameron.
-Oliver also reported that only one candidate for each of the districts was submitted; Joel Adler, Krista Atyeo-Gortmaker and Paul Nelson respectively.
+Oliver also reported that only one candidate for districts 1 and 5 were submitted: Dave Behrns and Bill Tostenson respectively.
 With no other members nominated for these districts, the candidates were duly elected.

 Tostenson called on Whetstone Valley General Manager, Dave Page for his report and to introduce the employees.

 Page reported that electric rates at Whetstone Valley have remained the same for more than six years and that they are not expected to increase in 2023.

-He stated that wholesale power costs from East River Electric and Basin Electric Cooperatives have not increased for several years.
+He pointed out that wholesale power costs from East River Electric and Basin Electric Cooperatives have not increased for several years.
 He also reported that local costs have been controlled, in part by leveraging exceptionally low interest rates for capital infrastructure investments.
-Page reported that resulting excess margins produced by power cost credits from Basin and East River Electric were deferred to 2023 to delay the need for a rate adjustment.
+Page reported that resulting excess margins produced by power cost credits from Basin and East River Electric were deferred to 2023 to delay the need for an anticipated rate adjustment.

-Page thanked the Board of Directors for their commitment to the cooperative and their communities.
+Page concluded his report and thanked the Board of Directors for their commitment to the cooperative and their communities.
 He thanked them for the time they invest to keep abreast of changes within the electric industry and regulatory matters.

-Page announced that this year’s Whetstone Valley / Basin Electric $1,000 scholarship was awarded to Savanna Osowski.
+Page announced that this year’s Whetstone Valley / Basin Electric $1,000 scholarship was awarded to Carter Phinney.

 There was a drawing for $50 for children 13 years of age or younger in attendance.

 Another drawing for $100 was held for those 14 to 18 years of age in attendance.
-The winner was Korbin Leddy.
+The winner was Macy Mueller.

-The winner of the $500 cash drawing was Harry Ziemer of Browns Valley.
+The winner of the $500 cash drawing was Diane Berkner of Milbank.